G-75. Paper as Bibliographical Evidence - Advance Reading List

 • Required reading for all participants

 Baker, Cathleen A. “Chapter 3.
 Papermaking by Hand and by Machine,” “Chapter 5.
 Paper Characteristics,” “Appendix C. Names and Dimensions of Typical Nineteenth-Century Papers,” and “Appendix D. Testing Methods.”
 In From the Hand to the Machine.
 Nineteenth-Century American Paper and Mediums: Technologies, Materials, and Conservation.
 2nd imp.
-Ann Arbor, Mich.: The Legacy Press, 2014, 34–65, 94–132, 300–301.
-A pdf of these pages will be available before the course.
-Course participants can also purchase this book at a 25% discount (plus s/h) by emailing the publisher: thelegacypress@gmail.com.
+Ann Arbor, Mich.: The Legacy Press, 2014, 34–65, 94–132, 295–299, 300–301.
+A pdf of these pages will be available to participants before the course.
+Course participants may also purchase this book at a 25% discount (plus s/h) by emailing the publisher: thelegacypress@gmail.com.
 Note: TLP is owned by the course leader.

 Gaskell, Philip.
 “Imposition,” “Presswork.”
 In A New Introduction to Bibliography, 78–141.